On the 4d/3d/2d view of the SCFT/VOA correspondence: From cigar to boundary conditions

 where $c_1(r)$ is the first Chern class for the $U(1)_r$ and $c_2(R)$ is the second Chern class for the $SU(2)_R$ background gauge field, $p_1(TM_4)$ is the Pontryagin class of spacetime, and $n(f)$ is the appropriate Chern class of the background flavor gauge field.
 The coefficients $a$ and $c$ are the 4d Weyl anomalies and $k$ is the flavor central charge.

-In a generic 4d SCFT, the anomaly polynomial of the boundary condition engineered by the cigar can be computed simply by pushing forward (integrating) $\cI_6$ along $C$ (though this might fail in non-generic situations \cite{}).
+In a generic 4d SCFT, the anomaly polynomial of the boundary condition engineered by the cigar can be computed simply by pushing forward (integrating) $\cI_6$ along $C$ \cite{Alday:2009qq,Bah:2012dg} (though this might fail in the presence of accidental symmetries \cite{Bah:2017gph,Nardoni:2018dge}).
 For the A-twist, the flux of $U(1)_R\subset SU(2)_R$ through the tip of cigar breaks $SU(2)_R$ to $U(1)_R$, and it is the only reason why the pushforward of $\cI_6$ is nontrivial.
 Through the term $c_2(R)$, it picks up this flux:

 where now $c_1(R)$ is the first Chern class for the $U(1)_R$ gauge field.
 This implies the boundary anomaly polynomial:

 where we identify $U(1)_r$ as the axial $U(1)_A$, and $U(1)_R$ -- as the vector $U(1)_V$ R-symmetry.